Deriving the number of jobs in proximity services from the number of inhabitants in French rural municipalities: Introduction

 In this paper, we propose to use the minimum requirement approach \cite{Ullman1960} to perform this indirect estimation.
 This method is usually used for estimating the share of jobs in a given activity \cite{Ullman1960,Brodsky1977}, the employment in touristic activities \cite{Dissart2009,English2000,Leatherman1997} or to compute the regional multipliers giving the propensity to consume locally produced goods \cite{Rutland2007,Woller2002,Persky1994,Moore1975}.
 In our case, the rationale behind choosing this method is that a large set of municipalities of similar proximity service market always includes some municipalities where the services are only devoted to this local market.
 These municipalities tend to have the minimum number of service jobs, which gives an estimation of the number of proximity service jobs.

 We use two variables to characterise the proximity service market: the municipality size (number of inhabitants) and the offer of services in the neighbourhood.
 Indeed, the municipality size alone is certainly not sufficient to predict the number of jobs in proximity services because, in our data, the average distance between a municipality and its closest neighbour is about 4 km.
 Hence there are municipalities that can be very dependent on other ones for their proximity services.
-The number of service jobs in these municipalities should thus be particularly low.
-If applied on the municipality size only, the minimum requirement method is likely to yield an underestimate of proximity services jobs.
-To describe the neighbouring offer of services we used the time distance to the most frequented municipality ($MFM$) by car.
+We describe the neighbouring offer of services with the time distance by car to the most frequented municipality ($MFM$).
 The $MFM$ is the municipality where residents from a given municipality usually go to consume services, leisure equipment and facilities that they don't find in their own town.

 In practice, we defined seven municipality sets corresponding to intervals of $tMFM$, the time distance to the $MFM$.
 In each set, following the minimum requirement approach, we assess the minimum number of jobs per inhabitants with a quantile regression \cite{Koenker1978}, taking as quantile value the first percentile.
 Indeed, we choose the first percentile (100-quantile) instead of the minimum because the observed data are based on a sample representing a quarter of the population, and the percentile is likely to be more robust to the lack of precision than the minimum.
-Moreover there is no theoretical justification for using systematically the minimum value \cite{Klosterman 1990}.
+Moreover there is no theoretical justification for using systematically the minimum value \cite{Klosterman1990}.
 For each of the seven intervals of $tMFM$, we obtain a satisfactory regression predicting the first percentile of service jobs per inhabitant.
 Moreover, the impact of $tMFM$ corresponds to one's expectations: the municipalities which are close to a $MFM$ have the lowest number of jobs in proximity services per inhabitant and, when $tMFM$ increases, the number of jobs in proximity services per inhabitant increases.

 The next section presents the material and methods used for predicting the number of jobs in proximity services per inhabitant.
 We finally discuss our results.